LinkedEarth/paleobook_template/getting_from_notebooks_to_pb.md

-Too make sure this PaleoBook will be truly yours (and not this template), check `_config.yml`, `_toc.hml`, and `meta_data/chapter_meta.hml` and make sure that you have changed all fields that should be specific to your PaleoBook (which is most)
+To make sure this PaleoBook will be truly yours (and not this template), check `_config.yml`, `_toc.hml`, and `meta_data/chapter_meta.hml` and make sure that you have changed all fields that should be specific to your PaleoBook (which is most).
+Once your book builds, and you have modified the said yaml files, we **strongly encourage** you to delete the template notebooks and any extraneous folders.

 1. have an environment in which `jupyter-book` is installed (you can follow the env setup readme in the template repo)
 2. `jupyter-book build .` will build the html in the current directory (it needs to be top level so that it sees all the stuff)